Colorado title board rejects government transparency measure, backers plan appeal

 Colorado’s single‑subject rule requires that every ballot initiative deal with only one main issue.
 The rule is designed to keep measures simple and prevent unrelated ideas from being bundled together.

-Supporters of No. 286 say they plan to appeal and will continue pressing forward.
+Supporters of No. 286 said they plan to appeal and will continue pressing forward.
 The deadline to appeal is April 22.

 Measure No. 286, which the title board narrowly rejected, would ask voters to amend the state constitution’s Bill of Rights to declare that “the fundamental right of the public to know the affairs of all levels of state and local government shall apply to all public records and public meetings.”